 - In case sores develop on the gum near a tooth accompanied with a toothache.

 - If there is a large lymph node under the jaw or the child is suffering from fever or swollen face.

 Mouth ulcers can be frustrating to deal with for many children.
-The exact cause of why kids get mouth ulcers is hard to pinpoint which makes it hard for even the most cautious parents to prevent with effectiveness.
-However, certain precautions can be taken by the parents such as proper hygiene and a balanced diet to reduce the incidence of mouth ulcers.
+The exact cause of why kids get mouth ulcers is hard to pinpoint.
+It can be quite difficult for even the most cautious parents to prevent it with effectiveness.
+However, certain precautions can be taken by the parents, such as proper hygiene and a balanced diet to reduce the occurrence of mouth ulcers.